videosdk-live/videosdk-docs/prebuilt_docs_versioned_docs/version-0.3.x/guide/prebuilt-video-and-audio-calling/quick-start-ios.md

 You will need to use the [SFSafariViewController](https://developer.apple.com/documentation/safariservices/sfsafariviewcontroller) class.

-1. We will setup the SFSafariVIewController to load the VideoSDK Prebuilt when the view appears.
+1. We will setup the `SFSafariViewController` to load the VideoSDK Prebuilt when the view appears.

 ```js
 import SafariServices